Best Camping Blankets of 2026

 • Bulky

-• Waterproof later is noisy unless on the ground
+• Waterproof later is noisy when not on the ground

-Not to mention, the Yeti was one of the most durable blankets we tested, deflecting water and debris easily on both sides of the blanket – the top plush layer proved to be just as durable as the waterproof bottom lining of the blanket.
-This blanket also repels pet hairs and fur, further adding to its versatility.
-When the blanket did get muddy, damp, or dirty, it dried quickly and was easy to spot clean without leaving stains – it is also machine washable for when it needs extra care.
-After being used near a campfire, we appreciated how the fabric didn’t absorb or retain any smoky odors.
+When the blanket did get muddy, damp, or dirty, it dried quickly and was easy to spot-clean without leaving stains (it’s also machine-washable when it needs extra care).
+After being used near a campfire, we appreciated that the fabric didn’t absorb or retain any smoky odor.

-Ultimately, the Yeti is bulkier and heavier than most ground blankets – which doesn’t make it the best choice in terms of packability.
-However, its durable carry case comes with side handles and an optional shoulder strap that makes transporting it by hand easy.
-This blanket’s carry case was the most functional and convenient among all the blankets in our lineup.
-Rolling the blanket up to fit inside its case is efficient and simple and it also accommodates looser pack jobs.
+Ultimately, the YETI is bulkier and heavier than most ground blankets, which limits its packability.
+However, its durable carry case comes with side handles and an optional shoulder strap that makes it easy to transport by hand.
+The carry case was the most functional and convenient of all the blankets we tested.
+Rolling the Lowlands up to fit inside its case is efficient and simple, even with a sloppy pack job.

 The CleverHiker Editor's Pick Badge Logo with a blanket picture in the middle